patarapolw/jptools/docs/gh-pages.md

-# Vite on Github Pages with HTML5 History Mode
+# Multiple page Vite on Github Pages with HTML5 History Mode

 Indeed, one of the way is simply [pre-render](https://vitejs.dev/guide/ssr.html) (e.g. with [vite-plugin-ssr](https://vite-plugin-ssr.com/)).